Local-first goal enforcement

 Choose the pressure

-PlanKept can schedule reminders and use either a full block or a lighter minute cap for the apps you pick on your iPhone.
+PlanKept can schedule reminders and use either a full block or a lighter minute cap for the apps you pick.
+If plans overlap, their app-control rules combine.

 03